AVO Lawyers Sydney NSW

 Here is a summary of the likely process that you will do through if someone applied for an AVO against you.

-1. A they apply for an apprehended violence order form against you.
+1. They apply for an apprehended violence order form against you.

 These forms are available on the Law Access NSW website and are to be filed against you by the PINOP.